 The popularity of triathlon has been growing steadily ever since it appeared in the 2000 Olympic games, with people training for everything from their first Sprint to an Ironman or destination race.
 We discuss more detailed first-time training plans, tips, and guidance in our eBook, Your First Triathlon Guide, but here is a summary to get you started.

-Consider a Coach.
 If you are the type of person who responds to coaching, or someone being at your side and supporting you, consider getting a coach.
 You can find one locally, or you can use a virtual coach who will monitor your progress, work with you when needed from afar, and provide the real-time support you are looking for.
-If you need a recommendation, we are fans of Jess, Davey, and Doug at Triathlon Personal Trainer.
-They can set you up on a a program and make sure you get the support you need along the way.
+We profile some of your options in our training plan guide — everything from high-end coaching to more virtual ideas.

 If you are doing your first triathlon, congratulations and welcome to our sport!
 With a little planning and preparation, you will make it an experience to remember.